movementlabsxyz/MIP/MIP/mip-34/README.md

 - join: a new validator can join the set of validators by staking some assets
 - exit: a validator exits and  get their stakes back

-#### Handle Postconfirmations (addresses 2.)
+**Handle Postconfirmations** (addresses 2.)

 For Postconfirmation, the following steps are implemented in a contract on L1:

-- vote: receive a vote or a set of votes, verify the integrity of the votes (signatures) and the minimum threshold (e.g. 2/3)
+- vote: receive a vote (or commitment), or a set of votes, verify the integrity of the votes (signatures) and the minimum threshold (e.g. 2/3)
 - confirm: once the threshold is reached, confirm the block (or sequence of blocks) on L1

-#### Staking for Fastconfirmations (addresses 3.)
+**Staking, Rewards and Slashing for Fastconfirmations** (addresses 3.)

+For Fastconfirmation a staking mechanism is implemented.
+Ideally the stakes are determined from the L1 stakes.
+Rewards are distributed to the validators that have been active and provided work.
+Slashing is implemented for misbehaving validators.

-For Fastconfirmation a staking mechanism is implemented in a contract on L2.
+A contract is implemented on L2 for this.
 This contract provides the following functionalities:

-- join: a new validator can join the set of validators by staking some assets
-- exit: a validator exits and  get their stakes back
+- record rewards or slash validators for their work.
+- synchronize the results with the true stakes on L1.

-#### Handle Fastconfirmation (addresses 4.)
+**Handle Fastconfirmation** (addresses 4.)

 For Fastconfirmation, the following steps are implemented in a contract on L2:

-- vote: receive a vote or a set of votes, verify the integrity of the votes (signatures) and the minimum threshold (e.g. 2/3)
+- vote: receive a vote (or commitment) or a set of votes, verify the integrity of the votes (signatures) and the minimum threshold (e.g. 2/3)
 - confirm: once the threshold is reached, confirm the block (or sequence of blocks) on L2

-#### Communication of Fastconfirmation status (addresses 5.)
+**Communication of Fastconfirmation status** (addresses 5.)

 This step synchronizes the Fastconfirmation with the Postconfirmation.
-The Postconfirmation is the final confirmation of the block on L1, and the Fastconfirmation is the fast confirmation of the block on L2.
+The Postconfirmation is the final confirmation of the blocks on L1, and the Fastconfirmation is the confirmation layer on L2.

 To ensure that the Fastconfirmation status is made available to third-parties, we may publish our _proof_  (2/3 of attestations) to a data availability layer and get a _certificate_ that the proof is available.
 This DA layer should offer a reliable _mempool_ for example as described [in this paper](https://arxiv.org/pdf/2105.11827).

+Alternatively we can store the Fastconfirmation on an L2 chain (which also takes use of a DA layer).

 ## Implementation Details